tidepool-org/development/k8s/README.md

 ```

 N.B.
-Weave flux will install ALL kubernetes manifests that it discovers in the branch of your` CONFIG_REPO. `It will also look for files with valid` HelmRelease `manifest file and install the helm releases according to the files found.
+Weave flux will install ALL kubernetes manifests that it discovers in the branch of your` CONFIG_REPO`.
+It will also look for files with valid `HelmRelease` manifest file and install the helm releases according to the files found.

-The `HelmRelease` manifest file for your Tidepool backed is stored at `k8s/release/backend.yaml. `To configure Weave Flux to watch for new Docker images posted to Docker Hub, modify that file`. `See the [Flux documentation](https://github.com/weaveworks/flux) for details.
+The `HelmRelease` manifest file for your Tidepool backed is stored at `k8s/release/backend.yaml`.
+To configure Weave Flux to watch for new Docker images posted to Docker Hub, modify that file.
+See the [Flux documentation](https://github.com/weaveworks/flux) for details.

 In order to allow Flux to install new Docker images, Flux will need write access to your Git repo.
 Your provide that by getting the Flux public key from Flux and adding it to your Git Repo as a "deploy key".